 During all of three my pregnancies, I suffered with hyperemesis gravidarum which I explained to others as “an extreme case of morning sickness” mostly because I wasn’t sure how else to explain it.

 But hyperemesis gravidarum is NOT just an extreme case of morning sickness.

 While it is characterized by nausea and vomiting in pregnancy, it is actually so much more than that.
-The persistent vomiting results in dehydration and malnutrition which causes one problem after another.
+The side effects of hyperemesis gravidarum include dehydration and malnutrition which cause one problem after another.

 *This post contains affiliate links which means that if you click on one of these links and buy a product, I may earn a small commission at no additional cost to you.
 Rest assured that I only recommend products that I love from companies that I trust.

 **Furthermore, I am not a medical professional and nothing in this post should be taken as medical advice.
 I am simply a mother who has been there and lived to tell the tale.

 1. Fainting Spells